-Landing in Melbourne and finding yourself without data is starting your trip on the wrong foot: no map to the hotel, no Uber, and no way to let anyone know you've arrived.
-With an eSIM for Melbourne activated before leaving home, you'll have internet on your phone from the minute you step off the plane at Tullamarine Airport, without having to search for stores or change SIM cards.
-In this guide, we'll tell you about coverage, how many GB you'll need for a short trip, and why a city eSIM is no different from a country eSIM.
+Landing in Melbourne and finding yourself without data is starting your trip on the wrong foot: no map to the hotel, no Uber, no way to let people know you've arrived.
+With an eSIM for Melbourne activated before leaving home, you'll have internet on your phone from the moment you step foot in Tullamarine Airport, without having to search for stores or change SIM cards.
+In this guide, we'll tell you about coverage, how many GB to bring for a getaway, and why a city eSIM is no different from a country eSIM.

 Do I need an eSIM just for Melbourne?

 In other words: when you search for an eSIM for Melbourne with your city break in mind, what you're buying is a data plan for Australia.
-The advantage is that if your itinerary then takes you down the Great Ocean Road, up to Sydney, or across to Tasmania, you don't have to buy anything new: the same eSIM covers you throughout Australian territory.
-Therefore, instead of looking at the city name, it's better to look at the plan's duration and data volume.
-To choose the right size wisely, it helps to know how much data you need for travel depending on how you use your phone.
+The advantage is that if your itinerary then takes you down to the Great Ocean Road, up to Sydney, or across to Tasmania, you don't have to buy anything new: the same eSIM covers you throughout Australian territory.
+Therefore, instead of focusing on the city name, it's better to look at the plan's duration and data volume.
+If you want to see the full coverage map and plans across the country, check out the guide to eSIM for Australia and New Zealand: it's literally what you're buying when you search for "eSIM for Melbourne," even if your getaway stays only in the city.

 Coverage and speed in the city

 Melbourne is one of Australia's best-connected cities.
-In the city center (Melbourne CBD), Southbank, St Kilda, or Fitzroy, you'll have 4G and 5G with good speeds, enough for maps, video, video calls, and uploading photos without delays.
-The eSIM connects to local networks with the widest coverage, so you won't be dependent on hotel or cafe Wi-Fi.
+In the city center (Melbourne CBD), Southbank, St Kilda, or Fitzroy, you'll find 4G and 5G with good speeds, sufficient for maps, video, video calls, and uploading photos without delay.
+The eSIM connects to the local networks with the best coverage, so you don't have to rely on hotel Wi-Fi or cafes.

-The free tram in the Free Tram Zone in the city center is perfect for getting around while using Google Maps in real-time, and the signal holds up well inside the trams and at most stations.
-In more distant neighborhoods or if you take an excursion to the surroundings, coverage remains solid on main roads and in towns, although in rural coastal stretches it may drop to 4G.
-For a city break, the connection in the Melbourne metropolitan area is more than enough for everything you'll do as a tourist.
-If you're concerned about performance in specific areas, understanding the real speed of 5G on an eSIM will give you an idea of what to expect.
+The free tram in the Free Tram Zone of the city center is perfect for getting around while using Google Maps in real time, and the signal holds up well inside the trams and at most stations.
+In more distant neighborhoods or if you take an excursion to the surroundings, coverage remains solid on main roads and in towns, although in rural coastal sections it may drop to 4G.
+For a city getaway, the connection in the Melbourne metropolitan area is more than sufficient for everything you'll do as a tourist.
+If you're confused by the difference between this and what your home carrier does, here's eSIM vs. traditional roaming explained without jargon.

 Internet as soon as you land in Tullamarine

-The great advantage of eSIM over physical SIM is that you install it at home, using your Wi-Fi, and it activates automatically when it connects to the Australian network.
-When your flight lands at Melbourne Airport (Tullamarine, MEL) and you turn off airplane mode, you already have data: you can order a taxi, check the SkyBus to the city center, or let your loved ones know you've arrived without searching for a SIM card store or waiting in line.
+The great advantage of an eSIM over a physical SIM is that you install it at home, with your Wi-Fi, and it activates automatically when it connects to the Australian network.
+When your flight lands at Melbourne Airport (Tullamarine, MEL) and you turn off airplane mode, you already have data: you can order a taxi, check the SkyBus to the city center, or let your loved ones know you've arrived without having to look for a SIM card store or wait in line.

-This makes a difference at Melbourne Airport, where the journey to the city center (about 20-25 km) is made by SkyBus, Uber, or rental car, and you want to have your map ready from the very beginning.
-Our advice: install the eSIM one or two days before you fly and leave it set to "activate upon arrival" so it only starts counting when you land.
+This makes a difference at Melbourne airport, where the journey to the city center (about 20-25 km) is made by SkyBus, Uber, or rental car, and you want to have your map ready from the get-go.
+Our advice: install the eSIM one or two days before flying and set it to "activate upon arrival" so that it only starts counting when you land.

 Traveler's tip: activate data roaming for the eSIM line in your settings before taking off.
-Without that switch, the eSIM won't connect to the Australian network even if it's installed correctly, and it's the number one cause of "I have no internet when I arrive."
+Without that switch, the eSIM will not connect to the Australian network even if it is properly installed, and this is one of the most common reasons for "no internet upon arrival."

-For a city break to Melbourne, typical usage involves maps, messaging, social media, and some video and video calls.
+For a city break in Melbourne, typical usage includes maps, messaging, social media, some video, and video calls.
 You don't need a huge plan: a medium volume will be more than enough if you use the hotel's Wi-Fi at night for large downloads.

 |---|---|---|